theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

     			ipcProvider.supportsSubscriptions(),
     		);

-    		// Get the list of accounts in the connected node which is in this case: geth in dev mode. const accounts = await web3.eth.getAccounts();
+    		// Get the list of accounts in the connected node which is in this case: gzond in dev mode. const accounts = await web3.zond.getAccounts();
     		console.log('Accounts:', accounts);

-    		// Send a transaction to the network const transactionReceipt = await web3.eth.sendTransaction({
+    		// Send a transaction to the network const transactionReceipt = await web3.zond.sendTransaction({
     			from: accounts[0],
     			to: accounts[0], // sending a self-transaction
     			value: web3.utils.toWei('0.001', 'ether'),